Iswana-O/dsc-phase-1-project/README.md

 The Numbers

-I did an Analysis on the combined data sets (tmdb_movies_budgets_df(TMDB dataset) and movies_df(IMDB dataset)) seeking to answer key questions that will help Microsoft Studio make the right decisions.
-I am seeking to understand the most produced genres of movies and the correlation between the production budgets and revenue.

-In the analysis, I am also examining the impact of Release Timing on a movie's success, along with other factors like budget and release month.
+The data available was in CSV and TSV formats.
+I made use of Python Libraries such as Pandas to read data into data frames.
+Represented tabular data with an integrated index, so data can be selected a manipulated using rows or columns.
+For visualization, I made use of matplotlib and seaborn libraries.
+Data cleaning formed  the foundation for exploring the data.
+Once I identified the data I wanted to work with, I converted data to the correct data types especially numeric data, deleted duplicates, and also deleted unwanted columns from some tables.
+I merged the 11 data frames into 2 combined data sets (tmdb_movies_budgets_df(TMDB dataset) and movies_df(IMDB dataset)) seeking to answer key questions that will help Microsoft Studio make the right decisions.
+ Below are the questions that guided my analysis:
+ 1. How does Microsoft Studio ensure the consistent production of high-quality content that resonates with both audiences and critics?
+What strategies can they adopt to gauge the success of their movies based on genre distribution and ratings?
+ 2. How can Microsoft Studio strike a balance between investing in high-budget blockbusters and smaller, riskier projects?
+What financial management practices should they employ to optimize movie budgets and maximize returns on investment?
+ 3. What marketing and distribution strategies should Microsoft Studio employ to ensure their films reach their intended audience effectively?
+How can they use release timing, along with other factors like budget and release month, to boost a movie's success?
+ 4. How important is award recognition for the long-term viability of a movie studio?
+How can Microsoft Studio work towards achieving critical acclaim and awards for their films, considering the changing trends in audience preferences and increasing competition in the industry?
+ 5. How can Microsoft Studio embrace adaptability and innovation to stay ahead in the constantly evolving film industry?
+What steps can they take to diversify their film portfolio by producing movies in different languages to reach wider markets and demographics?

 ###  RESULTS